Prosecution of James Comey: Indictment

 The indictment is not a speaking indictment that details the facts of the case; as CNN reports, "The indictment doesn't identify which specific leaked details or news reports form the core of the case."
 The indictment may refer to leaking that Comey (not McCabe) engaged in with Columbia Law School professor Daniel Richman.
 Professor Richman was also a "special government employee", and the government may argue that Comey's denial to Senator Cruz included denial of leaking with Richman (not just McCabe).
 CNN also reports that the indictment may involve the FBI's leak investigation called "Arctic Haze".

+Arctic Haze was an FBI media leak investigation opened in 2017 to examine the unauthorized disclosure of classified information in news articles published between April and June 2017.
+The investigation examined whether Comey had authorized Richman to serve as a media conduit; according to declassified FBI memos, Richman told investigators in 2019 that his goal was to "correct stories critical of Comey and the FBI."
+The Arctic Haze investigation closed in 2021 without charges, concluding it "has not yielded sufficient evidence to criminally charge any person, including Comey or Richman, with making false statements or with the substantive offenses under investigation."
+FBI Director Kash Patel declassified the Arctic Haze records in August 2025.

 U.S. District Judge Michael S. Nachmanoff has jurisdiction over the case.
 The lead prosecutor is U.S. Attorney Halligan, who represented the government before the grand jury and signed the indictment.
-Comey's defense counsel is Patrick Fitzgerald.
+Comey's defense counsel team includes Patrick Fitzgerald and Michael Dreeben.